alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 None of these are original ideas -- this is a collection of other people's ideas I've seen at conferences I've attended or followed online.

-This post is just an outline of these ideas, not a detailed implementation guide.
+This post is just an outline, not a detailed implementation guide.
 Every item on this list could be an entire post on its own -- and if somebody else has already written that, I've tried to link to it.
-There's also a list of all the links I used at the end.
+There's also a list of further reading links at the end.

 I've helped organise [PyCon UK][pyconuk] for the last two years, and there's heavy reference to it below -- but most of these ideas predate my involvement.

 Finally, don't feel bad if you can't do many of the suggestions on this list.
 I don't know of a single conference that does everything here -- even the ones I organise.
 This is aspirational, not a checklist.
+If you implement even one, that's an improvement.

 [pyconuk]: https://2018.pyconuk.org/